 - L. Martin Garden Centre 2917 Princess St., Kingston, Ont

-- Marshall’s Garden Centre 1905 John Counter Blvd, Kingston (formerly Pyke Farms Landscaping)
+- Marshall’s Lawncare and Garden Centre 792 Development Drive and 1905 John Counter Blvd., Kingston (formerly Pyke Farms) , Kingston

 - Tomlinson Environmental Services 650 Fortune Crescent, Kingston, Ont.
-Facility converts food and yard waste into high-grade A and AA compost and mulch used by commercial landscapers and home gardeners.
+Facility converts food and yard waste into compost and mulch.
+Ask for grade AA leaf and yard waste compost for your gardening projects.

 Soil testing